 “What is the meaning of initiation?”
 A lovely person asked me in the ashram once.
 “What do you give us and what do we receive when we are initiated or when we formally take you as our guru?”

-Complete initiation means, with Universe as my witness, I pledge that you as a disciple, are accepted into my orbit of energy.
+Complete initiation means, with the Universe as my witness, I pledge that you as a disciple, are accepted into my orbit of energy.
 That, the privileges on the spiritual path that I had are now extended to you.
-It’s like getting citizenship in a new country.
+It’s like getting citizenship to a new country.
 And, exactly like citizenship, it comes with rights and responsibilities.
 The first level of initiation is your tourist visa.
-Third level, a work visa.
-Fifth, permanent residency and seventh is your citizenship.
+The third level, a work visa.
+The fifth, permanent residency and the seventh is your citizenship.
 And no, initiation does not mean that your health, financial or worldly problems will go away.
 You will have to resolve them on your own.
 Initiation just means that if you wish to seek your own truth, you have support and inspiration.

 I have a guru too, but that doesn’t mean everything happens automatically in my life.
-I work just as hard now, if not harder, as I ever did.
+I work just as hard now, if not harder, than I ever did.

 You take on someone as your guru because you would like to be like him and not so you can idolize him.
 A sincere disciple will actually live his guru’s teachings and not merely keep a picture of him on his desktop.
 Otherwise, it’s no different to being a man who keeps his wife’s picture in his wallet, tells her that he loves her and yet philanders at every opportunity.